Sail with Noorderlicht in Svalbard as the Captain shows you his favourite spots.

 Day 4: Panoramic view from Prins Karls Forland

 Murraypynten, named after a Scottish oceanographer, is a peninsula north of the Grimaldibukta.
 From the hills, you have a beautiful panoramic view of the rugged mountain and glacial landscape of Spitsbergen and the flat landscape at the foot of the mountain makes it wonderful and easy to walk.
 On the south side of Murraypynten, you can visit a ruin of a hut built by a German expedition in 1963.
-In the afternoon we will continue the journey south, back to the Isfjord, where we will anchor in the sheltered bay at Ymerbukta in the evening.
+Continue the journey south, back to the Isfjord, where Noorderlicht will anchor in the sheltered bay at Ymerbukta for the evening.

 Day 5: Ghost Town in Soviet-style: Barentsburg